russellporter/openskidata-processor/README.md

 Features will be augmented with country/region/locality information.

 To enable, set `GEOCODING_SERVER_URL` to an endpoint that reverse geocodes in the format of https://photon.komoot.io/reverse.
 Geocoding results are cached on disk (by default in the `cache` directory) for faster subsequent runs of the processor.

-## Troubleshooting

-### Apple Silicon

-On Apple Silicon, Docker tries to pull images for the arm64 architecture, but this will fail if no image is available for that arch.
-This is the case for `arangodb`.

-A workaround is to pull the image manually, for example: `docker pull --platform=linux/amd64 arangodb:3.8.4`.
-Then docker will use it, with virtualization.